 6) Employee workloads are reasonable and can be performed safely, and employee performance indicators are reasonable, measurable and communicated;

-7) Stakeholders with control over the employment of cleaners ensure that cleaners benefit from security of employment by being able to continue working at a building with another employer when there is a change of contract;
+7) Stakeholders who have control over the employment of cleaners ensure that cleaners benefit from security of employment by being able to continue working at a building with another employer when there is a change of contract;

 8) Stakeholders who provide wages and working conditions to employees that are over and above minimum standards are recognised as best practice;